 Before the Overwatch League was even announced, the game itself, released in late October of 2015.
 Overwatch became an instant success with critics and fans.
 Because of its unique, engaging multiplayer gameplay and diverse cast of heroes, it went on to win numerous “Game of the Year” awards.
 Incredibly team-based, the first person shooter had the promise of being a solid esport for Blizzard hoping to capitalize on its critical and commercial success.

 It was during Blizzards annual convention in 2016 – BlizzCon – that the Overwatch League was announced.

-The Overwatch League announcement sought to make waves in the esports industry with a format similar to traditional sports rather than many fans of esports were accustomed to.
-It was essentially the scene that might finally thrust esports into the mainstream limelight with investors from a variety of different industries including professional sports owners, esports organizations and more.
+The Overwatch League announcement sought to make waves in the esports industry with a format similar to traditional sports.
+This was a much different format than esports fans were used to.
+It was essentially the scene that might finally thrust esports into the mainstream limelight.
+Allowing investors from a variety of industries including professional sports, esports and more to hop in the scene.
 The $20 million buy-in for a franchise was a large investment, but the potential was there.

 The first seven cities announced for the Overwatch League were Seoul, Los Angeles, Boston, San Francisco, New York, Shanghai and Florida.
 The league would start their inaugural season with a total of twelve teams as London, Philadelphia, Houston, Dallas and another Los Angeles team joined the fray.